JeremyBois/Tefnout/README.md

 # WITH tests
 cmake -G "Unix Makefiles" -B "./build" -S "." -D CMAKE_EXPORT_COMPILE_COMMANDS=ON -D TEFNOUT_BUILD_TESTING=ON && compdb -p ./build list > compile_commands.json && cp compile_commands.json ./build/compile_commands.json
 ```

+## Tools
+Some tools in `Tools` can be used to make developpement easier:
+  - `Purger.hs` - Can be used to clean temporary files
+    - cmake build data
+    - clangd compile commands
+    - tefnout logs
+  - `Init.hs` - Can be used to automaticaly init the whole project by performing the following actions in sequence:
+    - Init and pull submodules
+    - Build spdlog in both Debug and Release
+    - Build glfw in both Debug and Release
+    - Build Tefnout in both Debug and Release
+      - Tefnout as Shared or Static
+      - Tests for all targets (4)
+      - Samples for all targets (4)

+> Tools is a work in progress and are only tested on GNU/Linux.

 #### Side note
 `Ninja` appears to be more performant for incremental build than `make` where there is no difference in speed when compiling from scratch.